adrian154/blog/public/blogposts/random-float/blogpost.md

 # Actually Generating Floats

-As usual, I've managed to stretch what ought to be a simple blogpost into a long-winded rag about unrelated stuff... bummer.
-Okay, let's actually generate some floats.
+Time to actually generate the floats!

 We can start by drawing 23 bits from our PRNG for the fraction part.
 This is easy enough; we just take a 32-bit value and shift it right 9 bits.
 This gives us a random fraction value between $1.000\ldots_2 = 1$ and $1.111\ldots_2 \approx 2$.

 If we set the exponent portion to 0, the fraction portion will be multipled with $2^0 = 1$, giving us a random number in the range $[1, 2)$.
-We can easily turn into our desired value in range $[0, 1)$ by subtracting 1.
+Subtracting 1 yields a number in the range $[0, 1)$.

 Here's the actual code: